bk/wmk/readme.md

   This should be a dict.
 The values may be overridden by markdown metadata or linked YAML files.

-- `shortcodes` and `mako_shortcodes_dir`: A way to mix complicated or dynamic content into Markdown with minimal effort.
-See further defails regarding shortcodes below.

 - `render_drafts`: Normally, markdown files with `draft` set to a true value in the metadata section will be skipped during rendering.
 This can be turned off (so that the `draft` status flag is ignored) by setting `render_drafts` to True